TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

             1. ButtonClassDefault.cs
                 `Contains the default values for the button class.
 I don't know why I chose to put the defaults in an alternate class to ButtonClass.cs  `
             1. ChannelClass.cs
-                `Contains information about the current chanel that audio is being played over.
-Contains the id of the chanel, the max vovlumen, the time played for, and the information on when to fade in / fade out.`
+                `Contains information about the current channel that audio is being played over.
+Contains the id of the channel, the max vovlumen, the time played for, and the information on when to fade in / fade out.`
             1. Character.cs
                 `Contains character name, the variable associated with the character, and their text color.`
             1. CurrentImage.cs